tedneward/NewardAssociatesWebsite/content/presentations/busydevsguide/FSharp.md

 title=Busy Developer's Guide to F# type=talk
-audience=
-For any .NET audience, as a 90-minute presentation.
-Strongly recommended in conjunction with the other F# presentations as at least a half-day tutorial or in two 90-minute presentations.
+audience=For any .NET audience, as a 90-minute presentation.
+Strongly recommended in conjunction with the other F# presentations as at least a half-day tutorial or in two 90-minute presentations. tags=presentation, f#,.net,clr,object-oriented,functional,language, developer date=2022-02-23 status=published

-tags=presentation, f#,.net,clr,object-oriented,functional,language
-date=2022-02-23
-status=published
 ~~~~~~